jdshaeffer/boxing/README.md

 You can play `fight.py` as well, but it was just a proof of concept - not that fun.

 Visit the tutorial in the Wiki to get a good idea of how to play.
 It's also accessible via the game.

+This repo also contains random python scripts as I hash out ideas and learn python stuff, etc.